BCDevOps/aws-login/README.md

 > _Note_:  You will also be prompted to confirm the `apply` command.
 Type "yes" when prompted.

 3. Update Roles' Trust Permissions
-- Update all Roles' Trust Permission to include an addition SAML:aud value.
-This value should be the URL endpoint output from the previous step.
+- Update all Trust Permission for all Roles across all landing zone accounts to an additional SAML:aud value.
+This value should be the URL endpoint output from the previous step (`base_url`).

-- Note: This may be done as part of landing zone code.
+> Note: This should be done as part of landing zone automation code, rather than manually.

+> Note: if "geo restrictions" are desired, the value usef the SAML:aud should be the output `cloudfront_url` rather than `base_url`.

 4. [Optional] Assign org read role ro users within the IdP (e.g. KeyCloak) to allow access to account metadata, and display of it on the login page.